-Now Harvey Milk (Alan’s husband in the novel series) was quite the gourmet chef and an excellent host to boot, he was not much of a baker.
+Now Harvey Milk (Alan’s husband in the novel series) was quite the gourmet chef and an excellent host to boot, but he was not much of a baker.
 Apparently, on the day of his death he offered to make a carrot cake for a friend who had a birthday and the friend promptly declined.
-Whereas cooking can be rewarding for those who like to make things up as they go along and like to interact with the dish while in progress, successful baking rewards patience, precision, and following step-by-step procedures to the T, none of which are particularly strengths of the otherwise amazing Harvey.
+Whereas cooking can be rewarding for those who like to make things up as they go along and like to interact with the dish while in progress, successful baking rewards patience, precision, and following step-by-step procedures to the T, none of which are particular strengths of the otherwise amazing Harvey.

 Alan Turing, in contrast, has all these qualites.
 He liked to cook and was very proud of his baking ventures.
 This is no wonder since baking is really a form of applied Chemistry.
 The constant temperature water bath is just but one of many chemistry techniques you can apply to the kitchen.
 According to Andrew Hodges, Alan was especially pleased in learning how to make a sponge cake.